If your time is short:

-In the highly-regulated pharmaceutical, medical devices, and clinical industries, even tiny inconsistencies can compound into serious issues without the proper qualification and validation protocols in place.
+In the highly regulated pharmaceutical, medical devices, and clinical industries, even tiny inconsistencies can compound into serious issues without the proper qualification and validation protocols.

-As a component of quality assurance, equipment validation is absolutely critical to producing consistent, high-quality products.
+As a quality assurance component, equipment validation is critical to producing consistent, high-quality products.
 One of the key sets of protocols within equipment validation is Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ).

 This guide offers a clear and simple explanation of what these concepts are, why they’re important, what makes them successful, and a model for connecting with professionals who can plan and execute these types of projects.